 Bonus: Catch a lovely sunset at the marina

-If you have more time to spend in Cascais, I highly recommend heading to the marina for sunset.
+If you have more time to spend in Cascais before returning to Lisbon or elsewhere, I highly recommend heading to the marina for sunset.
 Seeing the pink and purple hues reflect off the white boats is a lovely way to end one day in Cascais.
 The marina is quite large, so you’ll have your own slice of paradise to watch the sun go down.

 How to do a Lisbon to Cascais day trip